Tonfisk-se/tuna-service/README.md

 * At some later stage a back-end where we can  perform cool stuff (Statistics!
 ML!) on our gathered data.
 * An AWS or GCP cluster where our service and database can be hosted.
-Perhaps, we also want the service to containerized, so perhaps Docker?
+Perhaps, we also want the service containerized, so perhaps Docker?

 Oh, and one very important piece of this project is to come up with very, very cool names for our various repos/services.